Father Christmas (song): Legacy

-The song has been covered a number of times by bands including the Gigolo Aunts, Dispatch, Green Day, Man Overboard, Bad Religion, Warrant, Lit, Bowling For Soup, Save Ferris, Letters to Cleo, Smash Mouth, Cary Brothers, Action Action, Everything, Deer Tick, OK Go, The Unlikely Candidates, Cheap Trick, Matt Nathanson, Chris Jericho, and The Riverboat Gamblers.
-Jazz vocalist Jacqui Naylor included the song on her 2007 album Smashed For The Holiday.
+The song has been covered a number of times by bands including the Gigolo Aunts, Dispatch, Green Day, Man Overboard, Bad Religion, Warrant, Lit, Bowling For Soup, Save Ferris, Letters to Cleo, Smash Mouth, Cary Brothers, Action Action, Everything, Deer Tick, OK Go, the Unlikely Candidates, Cheap Trick, Matt Nathanson, Chris Jericho, the Riverboat Gamblers, and Lauran Hibberd.

+Jazz vocalist Jacqui Naylor included the song on her 2007 album Smashed for the Holidays.

+Warrant's cover was featured on a hair metal Christmas tribute record called We Wish You a Hairy Christmas, where it was the opening track.

 The track appeared in a TV spot for Unaccompanied Minors and in episodes of the TV series That '70s Show and Bob's Burgers.
 The song also appeared in the 2008 comedy film Step Brothers.

-The track was included on the Arista compilation Come Dancing with The Kinks and is also available as a bonus track on the CD reissue of the Kinks' 1978 album Misfits.
-Warrant's cover was featured on a hair metal Christmas tribute record called We Wish You a Hairy Christmas, where it was the opening track.